Pregnancy is a fun, exciting time in your life! We’ve got a little Pregnancy and Prenatal Cheat Sheet for you.

-Everyone has advice about how to stay healthy during your pregnancy, and sometimes, that advice can be confusing.
-The more you understand about your pregnancy, the easier it will be to make choices that will keep you and your baby healthy from the first day through your baby’s birth and beyond.
+All of the information out there can be confusing and intimidating.
+Everyone has advice about how to stay healthy during your pregnancy, and sometimes, all that pregnancy and prenatal advice can be confusing.
+The more you understand, the easier it will be to make choices that will keep you and your baby healthy from the first day through your baby’s birth and beyond.
+We’d like to give you a little pregnancy and prenatal cheat sheet to help you through.

 What Does Prenatal Mean?